 Enjoy fossils, bones, a replica limestone cave, life during the ice age, and more.
 We love a chance to have fun and learn something too!
 The Natural History and Science Museum features a Dinosaur Hall with great examples of many types of prehistoric animals, a cave with an underground stream, waterfall and even their own Brown Bat colony, an time warp back 19,000 years ago to the ice age, and even hands on fun in the STEM lab and Nature’s Trading Post.

 Most people don’t know how to sneak up and enjoy this hidden spot.
 Just head up the stairs on the right before you enter the IMAX at the back of the center.
 Once up you can find lots of train memorabilia, some freebie train coloring things (the one we had included a special certificate that we mailed in and got a cool Jr. Conductor badge).
 We enjoyed looking out over the Queensgate Freight Yard and seeing the many trains switching in the yard behind the center.
 There are huge picture windows for great views.
 Tower A is open Wednesday – Sunday from Noon – 4 pm.
-During the holidays it is open daily for longer hours.
+During the holidays it is open daily for longer hours. *2020 Hours had changed due to the recent renovations.
+Call ahead to see if the area is open.

 If you’re up for more fun in the Cincinnati area try a Reds game, enjoy Sawyer Point downtown, or enjoy a stop by a LaRosa’s pizza on your way home!
-I’ll have more Cincy tips soon!